United States

 The Global Fund is laser-focused on results and transparency and holds itself accountable to donors like the United States.
 The Global Fund contracts Local Fund Agents to verify the distribution of funding and achievement of results in implementing countries.
 The Global Fund also has a strong, independent Inspector General that reports directly to the Global Fund Board.

 Like the United States, the Global Fund values its collaboration with faith-based organizations (FBOs), which are key implementing partners in reaching the most vulnerable.
-The Global Fund has disbursed nearly $4 billion to FBOs to date to fund lifesaving programs.
+The Global Fund has disbursed over $4 billion to FBOs to date to fund lifesaving programs.
 FBOs are also important members of the Global Fund’s Country Coordinating Mechanisms.
 Many church groups also galvanize support for the Global Fund.